 Remember this rainbow feta flatbread?
 OMG so much color!

 Maybe you know that (natural) color = nutrients.
 And that’s so exciting!

 Buuuuut, I also think color = flavor.
 And texture.
 And summertime happiness.

 The yellow/orange of this mango means plenty of Vitamin C, beta-carotene, and antioxidants.
 Ripe mangos are also juicy, sweet, and pair well with so many flavors.

-For a real color and flavor explosion, this mango avocado salsa would be perfect served on top of these vegetarian chipotle enchiladas with butternut squash and black beans or my vegan tempeh tacos.
+For a real color and flavor explosion, this mango avocado salsa would be perfect served on top of these vegetarian chipotle enchiladas or my tempeh tacos.
 We’re full of healthy ideas today!

 I have a whole post where I show you how to ripen avocados so they turn out perfect every time.
 Basically you’ll want to buy them rock hard and keep them in a brown paper bag for a few days until they give to gentle pressure.

 Store your mango avocado salsa in a bowl in the refrigerator with a sheet of plastic wrap pressed against the top to help prevent browning.
 This recipe is best enjoyed the day it’s made, but will keep for up to 2 days.